 Ron Mulford is constantly looking for ways to squeeze more profit out of an acre of ground.
 A switch to narrower-row crop production was the method he turned to in a push to increase no-till corn yields.

-About three years ago, Exira, Iowa, farmer Tom Muhr was thinking of narrowing his rows down from 30 to 20 inches.
+In the mid-1990s, Exira, Iowa, farmer Tom Muhr was thinking of narrowing his rows down from 30 to 20 inches.
 He had thought long and hard about the decision, mulling over the concerns he had about the re-emerging practice's popularity.

 With timely cultivation that incorporates the application of banded and encapsulated herbicides in cooler climates, some no-tillers can boost their bottom lines, says Faribault, Minn., no-tiller John Derham.